-I’ve come to like looking at nothing in particular because I’ve discovered that’s where everything is.
+I’ve come to quite take to looking at nothing in particular because that’s where everything is.

 MR: Finally, tell us an interesting fact about yourself!

 Well, I was involved in Improv theatre prior to things having to shut down.
-The hope of fellow participants – and myself – is that our sessions will soon restart.
+It was a lot of fun.
+The hope of fellow participants – and myself – is that it’ll soon restart.

 *Edit (April 2022): It has…!